Arkansas police probe 911 dispatcher after caller drowns

 FORT SMITH, Ark.
 (AP) - Authorities in Arkansas are investigating after a now-former 911 dispatcher scolded a frantic newspaper delivery woman for driving into floodwaters before she drowned.

-Fort Smith interim Police Chief Danny Baker said Thursday that Donna Reneau (ruh-NOH’) was working her final shift Aug.
+Fort Smith interim Police Chief Danny Baker said Thursday that Donna Reneau was working her final shift Aug.
 24 when Debra Stevens died.
 Reneau had given her notice two weeks earlier.

-Police spokesman Aric Mitchell said Friday that Reneau dispatched emergency personnel to find Stevens, who’d driven into an apartment complex parking lot to try to avoid flooding.
-Reneau is heard in the 911 recording trying to reassure Stevens but also telling her not to drive in water.
+Police spokesman Aric Mitchell said Friday that Reneau dispatched emergency personnel to find Stevens, 47, who’d driven into an apartment complex parking lot to try to avoid flooding.

+“I guess she just didn’t realize she was driving into water,” said Mitchell, noting the incident happened before dawn amid heavy rain.

+In the 911 recording, released by police as part of the internal investigation, Stevens was heard crying and begging for help, saying she could not swim.

+According to the police timeline, emergency crews used life vests, ropes and a rescue boat trying to locate and save Stevens.

+“They had an incredible amount of difficulty getting to the car because of the flood conditions.
+They just weren’t able to get to her on time,” Mitchell said.

-Stevens is frantic in the 911 call, which eventually cuts off.
-Her body was recovered from her SUV in a nearby creek.
+Stevens‘ body was recovered from her SUV in a nearby creek shortly before 6 a.m.

 Messages left at phone numbers for Reneau weren’t immediately returned Friday.